woa100/acousticswebsite/_posts/2026-05-23-how-did-restaurants-get-so-loud.md

 But acoustic tile ceilings, wall to wall carpet and booth seating fell out of fashion.

 Loft living and the rise of post-industrial preservation and restoration made taller ceilings desirable and it became acceptable, even stylish, to expose ducts and conduit in the room.
 I lived in downtown NYC for ten years and watched as cosy, grungy dive bars, many of them with black-painted acoustic tile ceilings and beaten-up upholstered booths, closed down and were replaced by new bars with concrete, reclaimed wood and steel pipes forming the material palette.
-All of those materials are hard, dense and nonporous, reflecting sound waves back into the room where they build up into a reverberant cacaphony.
+All of those materials are hard, dense and nonporous, reflecting sound waves back into the room where they build up into a reverberant cacophony.

 ![The Junction Craft Brewery, Toronto](/blogassets/junctiontoronto_photo-stevenevans.jpg)